Accreditations

 Mini written tests throughout the semester (60%).

-The minimum passing grade for validation of the periodic assessment in each and all components and sub-components is 7.5 points.
+The minimum passing grade for validation of the assessment throughout the semester in each and all components and sub-components is 7.5 points.

 Final Exam: Individual written exam (100%).